 Testing all seven skills in an integrated manner was very like real life but was very pressured in 10 minutes.

 What is being introduced?

-Two 10-minute communication encounters will assess candidates on their communication skills.
-These encounters will no longer include a question and answer section with the examiners, with the encounter being be judged on observation alone.
+Two 10-minute communication encounters.
+These will no longer include a question and answer section with the examiners.
+Instead, the encounter will be judged on observation alone.

 3. Encounter sequencing across the carousel

 The new carousel will alter the sequencing of the encounters through the carousel.
-Physical examination encounters will be aligned with communication encounters.
-This will ensure that examiners at each station contribute more judgements in each of the skills for each candidate improving reliability.
+Some stations will include physical examination and communication encounters.
+This will ensure that examiners at each station contribute more judgements in each of the skills for each candidate, improving the reliability of the exam.

 This is best illustrated by the following diagram: